 How To Claim Bingo Bonuses

-To register you will need to enter your full name and address.
+To register with a bingo website, you will need to enter your full name and address.
 Ideally this address should match the address used for any future payment methods (this makes verifying your account easier later).

 You will also need a valid email address to verify your account and you will need to confirm that you are of legal age to play.

-You may be asked for your card details at this stage although this will only be sued to check you are old enough to play and that you are who you say you are.
+You may be asked for your card details at this stage although this will only be used to check you are old enough to play and that you are who you say you are.
+They will not take any more from your card until you instruct a deposit.

 Even if you do not need to verify your account when you register you will need to do so to withdraw any winnings in any case.